jmattsson/eleksmaker-inkscape-extension/README.md

 # eleksmaker-inkscape-extension

 ## Eleksmaker for Inkscape 1.0+
 I got tired of keeping a legacy version of Inkscape (0.9x or lower) to create gcode for my plotter so I updated the extension.
 It now works with Inkscape 1+ and still be functional for older versions.
-To install it, download the files and copy them into your extension folder.
+To install it, download the files and copy them into your extension folder (Edit>Preferences>System>Inscape Extensions).

 There are a few things worth mentioning
 - It uses a lot of deprecated Inkscape API function calls for drawing the arrows showing the tool path.
 When these functions are removed it will break the code.
 For now I have hidden the deprecation warnings so they don't appear every time "Gcode output..." is run.
-- The arrows that show curved toolpaths are broken in the visualisation.
-In Inkscape 1.0+ it seems to try and close the arrow path back to the origin or something.
+- The arrows that show curved toolpaths are broken in the visualisation for Inkscake 1.0 but not 1.1.
 I haven't bothered fixing it because the gcode output is unaffected (only the onscreen visualisation is).
 - I recommend using the hatch fill function from [AxisDraw](https://wiki.evilmadscientist.com/Axidraw_Software_Installation) because it lets you chose a single or multiple closed paths to fill.

 ## Original Readme